-  - Start with proper data procedures: When introducing a new system into your technology stack, such as a new CRM, implement data hygiene practices from the start.
-Set document categories and establish smart data policies, such as limiting how many people can edit data or perform a duplicate check.
+When adding a system into your technology stack, implement data hygiene practices from the start.
+Set document categories and establish smart data policies.
+For example, limiting how many people can edit data or perform a duplicate check.
 Where possible, make dropdown boxes available to increase the chances of consistency in data from the start.

-- Create a feedback loop: You may be using search software such as Coveo with an interface that shows discrepancies in your data.
-Once you’ve pinpointed the source of dirty data and fixed it, create a feedback loop by re-indexing content and use the same interface to verify that the bad data is gone.
+You may be using search software such as Coveo with an interface that shows discrepancies in your data.
+Pinpoint the source of dirty data and fix it.
+Then create a feedback loop by re-indexing content.
+Use the same interface to verify that the bad data is gone.

 Bonus: Coveo’s 4 Data Cleaning Best Practices for Search

 When implementing search software, clean data is a necessary first step.
-There are some best practices we’ve found helpful to keep in mind for maintaining clean data to deliver high quality search experiences.
+Here are best practices we’ve found helpful for maintaining clean data to deliver high quality search experiences.
 They include:

 - Ensure that you’re tracking all relevant events in the proper way.